BioDAS/biodas.github.io/wiki/Everything_DAS.md

 ### Writing your own DAS client

+Remember that if you are developing your clients behind a firewall you may need to configure your code to go through the proxy using the proxy settings - examples if this can be found in the code below.

 #### A Java DAS Client Library - Dasobert

 Examples of client code written in Java using Dasobert can be found